JeffyAugustine/HoopStats/README.md

 ## Project Overview

-**HoopStats** is a comprehensive basketball analytics platform that automates player tracking, movement analysis, and game statistics generation from video footage.
-The system combines computer vision, deep learning, and geometric transformations to provide detailed insights into player performance, team strategies, and game dynamics.
+**HoopStats** is a comprehensive basketball analytics project that automates player tracking, movement analysis, and game statistics generation from simple sideview video footage.
+The system combines computer vision, deep learning, and geometric transformations to provide insights into player performance, team strategies, and game dynamics.

+**HoopStats** implements a basketball detection and tracking pipeline using Faster R-CNN for object detection and Deep SORT for multi-object tracking.
+Perspective transformation is used to map detections into a bird’s-eye court view, followed by basic zone-based and movement analysis.

 ---